bachir151/AlgoInJava/README.md

 # AlgoInJava
-Here are some useful algorithm in Java
+Here are some useful algorithms in Java